-(i) New standards and interpretations effective in the current financial period
+(i) New standards and interpretations effective in the current financial year

-In the opinion of the Directors, there are no new standards that became effective during the period that had a material impact on the financial statements.
+In the opinion of the Directors, there are no new standards that became effective during the year that had a material impact on the financial statements.
 At the date of approval of these financial statements, the following standard, which has not been applied in these financial statements, was in issue but not yet effective:

-- IFRS 9, 'Financial instruments', effective for annual periods beginning on or after 1 January 2018, specifies how an entity should classify and measure financial assets and liabilities, including some hybrid contracts.
+• IFRS 9, 'Financial instruments', effective for annual periods beginning on or after 1 January 2018, specifies how an entity should classify and measure financial assets and liabilities, including some hybrid contracts.
 The standard improves and simplifies the approach for classification and measurement of financial assets compared with the requirements of IAS 39.
-Most of the requirements in IAS 39 for classification and measurement of financial and measurement of financial assets compared to classifying financial assets and replaces the numerous categories of financial assets in IAS 39, each of which had its own classification criteria. - Amendments to IAS 7 'Statement of Cash flows', is effective for annual periods beginning on or after 1 January 2017.
-The main objective of these amendments is to provide disclosures that enable users of financial statements to evaluate changes arising from financing activities.
-This should improve the information provided to users of financial statements about an entity's financing activities.
+Most of the requirements in IAS 39 for classification and measurement of financial assets and replaces the numerous categories of financial assets in IAS 39, each of which had its own classification criteria.